Challenging Umbilical Keloid

 Keloid formation all around belly button following a tummy tuck surgery.

-Subsequent to formation of the keloid tissues, this patient was treated with steroid injections, however her keloids did not respond to this treatment. improvements.
+Subsequent to the formation of the keloid tissues, this patient has treated with steroid injections, however, her keloids did not respond to this treatment. improvements.
 Dr. Tirgan treated her keloid with cryotherapy combined with steroid injections.
 By the end of May 2014, the keloid was slightly better, but it had started to grow centrally.

 Umbilical Keloid Treatment